Jocelyn Coulon

-Jocelyn Coulon (born May 22, 1957) is an author, columnist, journalist, political analyst, and an international research expert in Quebec, Canada.
+Jocelyn Coulon is an author, columnist, journalist, political analyst, and an international research expert in Quebec, Canada.
 He is well known for authoring various military and other international-related works.
 Coulon ran in a 2007 by-election for the Liberal Party of Canada in which he lost to the New Democratic Party (NDP) candidate Thomas Mulcair.

 Professional and educational background

 Coulon attended the Université de Montréal and obtained a diploma in political sciences.
 He later became a columnist and journalist for Montreal newspaper Le Devoir and was in charge of the international news section.
 He worked as a journalist between 1985 and 1999 and later wrote opinions at La Presse.
 He was also director of monthly revue Aéromag from 1981 to 1984.

 Before entering politics, he was also a researcher on various related international affairs, especially peace operations.
 He was the director of Francophone Network on Peace Operations of the Centre d'études et de recherches internationales de l'Université de Montréal between 2005 and 2016.